kairos-bets/inter-season-pricing/README.md

 - use transfer information from transfermarkt to select relevant transfers (player transferred to a club in the top 5 EU leagues in the past 5 seasons)
 - create a dataset with the first X games for these players right after they have been transferred (the test dataset)
-- create a train dataset with all the other games for all players in these top 5 EU leagues (i.e. non post-transfer games)
+- create a train dataset with all the other games for all players in these top 5 EU leagues (i.e. non post-transfer games).
+We have to be careful here because we need to keep post-transfer games for the feature engineering that will be used in our training set, we just don't want to train the model on the post-transfer lines
 - enrich the test dataset with information about the games these players played in the championship right before they transferred to be able to do our feature engineering
 - perform feature engineering on train and enriched test